 Cars, motorbikes, and passersby rushed past me.
 People asked if everything was okay and whether I needed help.

 An elderly woman stopped me and said something kind in Nepali—words of gentle amazement about what a pretty young woman I was.
 I didn’t understand her language, but I understood her eyes and her smile.
-As she spoke, her family gathered around her, softly hugging and holding her from all sides.
+As she spoke, her family gathered around her, softly hugging and holding.
 That bright moment of wonder appeared and it still hasn’t left me.
 I ask it to stay with me, like a childhood friend.
 But it will leave me soon.

 I was glad I didn’t meet a panther.